-Antonie van Leeuwenhoe (1632 – 1723) Dutch scientist and trader.
-Leeuwenhoe is considered the father of micro-biology for his work in discovering single celled organisms, and also observing muscle fibres, blood flow and bacteria.
+Antonie van Leeuwenhoek (1632 – 1723) Dutch scientist and trader.
+Leeuwenhoek is considered the father of microbiology for his work in discovering single-celled organisms and also observing muscle fibres, blood flow and bacteria.
 He developed the microscope which helped his own discoveries.

 Sir Isaac Newton (1642-1726) English scientist.
 Newton made studies in mathematics, optics, physics, and astronomy.
 In his Principia Mathematica, published in 1687, he laid the foundations for classical mechanics, explaining the law of gravity and the Laws of Motion.

 John Harrison (1693 – 1776) English clockmaker and inventor of measuring longitude.

 James Watt (1736 – 1819) Scottish engineer.
 Watt improved the Newcomen steam engine creating an efficient steam engine, which was essential for the industrial revolution.

 Antoine-Laurent de Lavoisier (1743 – 1794) French Chemist and Nobleman.
 Considered the ‘Father of Chemistry’ Lavoisier discovered hydrogen and Oxygen and showed the role of Oxygen in combustion.
 He also made the first comprehensive list of Table of Elements.
 He was guillotined shortly after the French Revolution.

 Charles Babbage (1791 – 1871) – English inventor of the first mechanical computers.
 Babbage is considered the ‘father of computers’ for his pioneering work on mechanical computers.